Theano Papadaki

 Soprano

 In March 2026 she debuted with Thessaloniki State Symphony Orchestra, performing Mozart's Requiem and a new Requiem by Simos Papanas.
+She was a prominent soloist in the opening concert of the 2025 Edinburgh International Festival, performing Tavener’s eight hour long piece: The Veil of the Temple with The Monteverdi Choir (★★★★★ The Times).

-In 2025 she gave recitals at St Martin-in-the-Fields with Sholto Kynoch (performing folk-inspired music from Spain, France, Italy and Greece) and with the Kyan Quartet (performing Aribert Reimann arrangements of Mendelssohn Lieder).
+In 2025 she gave recitals at St Martin-in-the-Fields with Sholto Kynoch (performing folk inspired music from Spain, France, Italy and Greece) and with the Kyan Quartet (performing Aribert Reimann arrangements of Mendelssohn Lieder).
 Last year she also appeared with Apollo’s Cabinet, performing a staged solo recital of English baroque songs and arias at the Lichfield Festival.

 Upon graduation with Distinction from the Guildhall in 2023, Theano was selected by Sir John Eliot Gardiner to join the English Baroque Soloists for Deutsche Grammophon’s Stage+ documentary series A Journey through Monteverdi’s Italy.